imsc-rosetta/imsc-rosetta-specification/metadata.md

 *Note that the attribute `xml:lang` is used.
 Be3 aware that this may be constrained in terms of content, and if checked by an 'official' XML checker, unknown language codes may be flagged as errors.*

 ## Information about subtitle type/categorisation
 Optional.
-The purpose of this classification is as confirmation of external classification.
+The purpose of this classification is as confirmation of external classification. *Requires further investigation on how to deal with the "English template or timed word list" these are non emission formats but useful in the creation process.*

 `<rosetta:role>SDH|translationonly|translationwithforced|forcedonly</rosetta:role>`